I recently spent four days in Chengdu. I absolutely loved it!

 I arrived around the middle of the day and it was incredibly busy.
 You need patience!

 Are you wondering what you should not do in Chengdu?

 For me, the Chengdu Art Museum was a shocker.
 I stumbled upon it while walking through Tianyi Square.

-The museum contained just a few large rooms with mostly large, framed photographs.
-There were a few interesting shots of before and after the earthquake in 2008, but that’s really about it.
+The museum contained just a few rooms with mostly framed photographs.
+There were some interesting shots of before and after the earthquake in 2008, but that’s really about it.

 Chengdu is a great place to visit

 As you can see there are plenty of cool things to do in Chengdu itself, and the surrounding area.

-It would be unforgivable if you didn’t visit the panda sanctuary, but my top tip would be to take a trip to Mount Emei.
-It’s really beautiful and quite an adventure getting to the top.
+It would be unforgivable if you didn’t visit the panda sanctuary, but my best recommendation would be to take a trip to Mount Emei.
+It’s beautiful, peaceful and quite an adventure getting to the top.